6 weeks ago, my copy of Marcus Aurelius’ Meditations looked like this:

 And yesterday, after consciously taking my time to read as little of it every day as possible (so as to think about and most importantly try put it into practice) I finished.
-Just over a month later (not 20 years), now it looks like this:
+Just over a month later (not 20 years, as a student of mine thought), now it looks like this:

-It’s got 78,093,114,910 grains of sand embedded in the spine from reading it at the beach, and being trampled on my dog, Chunky every time it stood between him and the tennis ball he barely stops chasing.
+It’s got 78,093,114,910 grains of sand embedded in the spine from reading it at the beach, and being trampled on my dog, Chunky every time it stood between him and the tennis ball he’s a nutter about.
 It’s also got tomato and avocado stains, bloodstains (no idea), and it’s battered, tattered and torn.
 It’s a bloody, vegetable-stained nightmare.

 But that’s Stoicism, and what the philosophy of Marcus’ Meditations is all about.
 Nature, destiny, fate, providence (whatever you believe in) and all the stuff that goes on in your life is going to throw you around, and smash you about at times, but in the face of it all, you have your mind and your ‘Reason to Rule All’ to stay on course.
 A reason to let things out of your control just be, and to be aware that the place you came from –nature– is the same place you’re going to return to.
 In a blink.
 So use your own reason, your own mind, to live a good life.
 Because it’s possible during every second of life, your thoughts are entirely in your control.
 No one, or nothing, elses.

 There’s no way I can pick one passage from it that captures its greatness so… I don’t know… here.
 Here’s the last one in it.